-She advises still trying to find the sense of community that we are missing with gyms and pools closing by looking for a replacement community online, perhaps through Zwift or through gyms that are running some online classes, such as RallySport in Boulder, Colorado.
+To stay motivated during COVID, she advises trying to find the sense of community that we are missing when gyms and pools are closed by looking for a replacement community online, perhaps through Zwift or through trainers that are running online classes, such as RallySport in Boulder, Colorado.
 (You can also join the Triathlete team for open discussion and community in our Facebook group, here.)

 Griesbauer adds: “The uncertainty is hard for a group (like triathletes) which is typically highly scheduled and organized.
 Having our daily grind disrupted is a great opportunity to get comfortable being uncomfortable—just not in the way we are used to!”